weijiexi/Modernisms-Contemporary-Art/README.md

    - 2 nd-wave Feminism (1960s to 1980s)
    - 1969, Stonewall, Gay Liberation Front (named in reference to the Algerian National Liberation Front, and the Vietnamese National Liberation Front.
-##### PROMPTS
-- Where do you see yourself, your history, experience, ideas, and work in this history of modernism or in what follows it?
-- If you don’t see yourself within it as so far described, are there points, ideas, forms where you feel you could insert yourself or intervene to shift modernism’s directions or fill in some of its gaps?

 ### Modern art movement
 - Impressionism
 - Expressionism